-In addition, the performance of the Board and its Committee is regularly reviewed and it is the Board's policy for its evaluations to be externally facilitated every two years.
-The Board has agreed that the next external evaluation would be postponed until 2019 once the new Chairman has been in role for a reasonable period.

-At the end of 2016, the Group Nominations Committee led an external evaluation of the Board and Committees, assisted by the Company Secretariat.
-An external board evaluation provider conducted this evaluation and all Board and Committee members were required to complete a bespoke assessment.
-The recommendations contained within the Board Evaluation Report were all implemented as at the date of this report.
+In addition, the performance of the Board and its committees is regularly reviewed and it is the Board's policy for its evaluations to be externally facilitated every two years.
+In early 2020, the Group Nominations Committee led an external evaluation of the Board and committees, assisted by the Company Secretariat.
+An external board evaluation provider conducted this evaluation and all Board and committee members were required to complete a bespoke assessment.